travis-ci/docs-travis-ci-com/legal/privacy-policy.md

 4. **Profiling and automated decision-making when visiting the Website**

     We do not use profiling or automated decision-making when processing data concerning our Website except as set forth herein.
-However, our third party providers (such as set forth in [Section 3](#what-kind-of-cookies-web-tools-or-third-party-providers-does-the-website-use-and-how) may carry out such profiling in individual cases.
+However, our third party providers (such as set forth in III [below](#III-what-kind-of-cookies-web-tools-or-third-party-providers-does-the-website-use-and-how)) may carry out such profiling in individual cases.
 If this is the case, we will inform you if possible.
     Profiling means any form of automated processing of personal data consisting of the use of personal data to evaluate certain personal aspects relating to a natural person, in particular to analyse or predict aspects concerning that natural person's performance at work, economic situation, health, personal preferences, interests, reliability, behaviour, location or movements.
     The data subject shall have the right not to be subject to a decision based solely on automated processing, including profiling, which has legal effect on them or substantially impairs them in a similar manner.
 This shall not apply where the decision (i) is necessary for the conclusion or performance of a contract between the data subject and the person responsible, (ii) is admissible under the laws of the European Union or of the member state to which the person responsible is subject and where such laws contain appropriate measures to safeguard the rights, freedoms and legitimate interests of the data subject, or (iii) is taken with the explicit consent of the data subject.
 In these exceptional cases, the person responsible shall take appropriate measures to safeguard the rights and freedoms and the legitimate interests of the data subject, including at least the right to obtain an action by the person responsible, to state his own position and to challenge the decision.

-### What kind of Cookies, Web-tools or Third Party Providers does the Website use and how?
+### III.
+What kind of Cookies, Web-tools or Third Party Providers does the Website use and how?

 1. **Cookies**